-When you choose Nginx as your webserver to host WordPress, you’ll have some additional settings that you can define.
+When you choose Nginx as your web server to host WordPress, you’ll have some additional settings that you can define.
 You can choose your directory index and decide whether to AutoIndex it.
 You can also define any additional parameters for the directory, set access limits, and allow or deny certain limits.

 Extended View SSL Certificate Settings

 Here you can choose whether to enable or disable your SSL certificate.
 When you create a WordPress host, MAMP Pro automatically generates one when you tick a checkbox (more on this later).
-In addition to being able to disable it here, you can also put in custom certificate and key files, set a certificate chain file, enforce TLS to only allow the latest versions, or create a new self-signed certificate.
+In addition to being able to disable it here, you can also put in a custom certificate and key files, set a certificate chain file, enforce TLS to only allow the latest versions, or create a new self-signed certificate.